qdm12/Password-Derivator/README.md

         - HTTP sniffing
         - HTTPS and NSA backdoors at certificate authorities issuing your keys
     - Loss
-- Finish unit tests, with coveralls and Travis CI
 - Docstring with Sphinx
 - Optional PIN code to derive password (PIN could encrypt file -> Have a check value !!!)
 - Make password robustness check better